spirit-island-builder/spirit-island-builder/docs/instructions.md

 - Load: Click this button to load a file from the Spirit Island HTML Template or a file previously saved from this webpage.
 - Save: Click this button to immediately download save file for your Spirit
 - Download Image: Click this button to download a PNG of your Spirit Board or other content.
+- Export TTS file: Click this button to download an object file for the popular Spirit Island Tabletop Simulator mod.
 - Update Preview: Click this button to load a new preview board and see your changes.
 - Toggle Board Size: Click this to change the size of the preview.
-NOTE: There is no way to export the image of your board, so use a screen capture tool such as the snipping tool on Windows.
+NOTE: While you can download images of Spirit Boards, you can also use a screen capture to get a higher resolution.
 - Clear All Fields: Click this to delete everything in the Builder form.
 It will ask for confirmation.
 - Instructions: Pulls up an instructions overlay.